 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 By their nature, these estimates are subject to measurement uncertainty.
-Items requiring the use of significant estimates include accrued liabilities and the useful life of capital assets.
-Actual results could differ from these estimates.
+The effect of changes in such estimates on the financial statements in future periods could be significant.
+Accounts specifically affected by estimates in these financial statements are accrued liabilities and the useful life of capital assets.